Killing Commendatore: Critical response

-The review aggregator website Book Marks reported that 36% of critics gave the book a "rave" review, whilst 14% of the critics "panned" the book.
-50% of the critics expressed either "positive" (27%) or "mixed" (23%) impressions, based on a sample of 22 reviews.

 Kirkus Reviews called the novel "altogether bizarre—and pleasingly beguiling, if demanding" and included it in its "Best Fiction of 2018" list.

 Bradley Babendir from The A.V.
 Club criticized the book for lacking the "particular energy" that is seen through Murakami's other impressive stories, and that his "attempt to explore the artistic process, unfortunately, lacks insight."

+Xan Brooks from The Guardian noted the book's sense of meandering though respected Murakami's comfort in it: "His pace remains easy and unhurried.
+His prose is warm, conversational and studded with quiet profundities.
+He’s eminently good company; that most precious of qualities that we look for in an author.
+We trust him to get us entertainingly lost, just as we trust that he’ll eventually get us home."

 Hari Kunzru from The New York Times felt like the story offered "promising mysteries", but there was a "sense of a writer throwing a lot of ideas against the wall in the hope that something will stick" and ultimately calling Killing Commendatore a "baggy monster" and a "disappointment from a writer who has made much better work."

 Randy Rosenthal praised the book in his review for the Los Angeles Review of Books by writing, "By writing about metaphors and ideas, by ringing bells underground and animating two-foot-tall men, by having the desperate desires of others intrude on the simplest of plans and a whole lot else, Murakami is reminding us that the world is more enchanted than we might think."